sdiehl28/tutorial-website/content/nb_overview/_index.md

 A free service which makes it easy to share Jupyter notebooks with others is [nbviewer](https://nbviewer.jupyter.org/).
 Nbviewer also offers the option to download the Jupyter Notebook it is displaying or execute it on Binder.

 All the links on this website use nbviewer to display my Jupyter Notebooks.
 Simply click on the link.
-For example: [Show Versions](https://nbviewer.jupyter.org/github/sdiehl28/tutorial-jupyter-notebooks/blob/master/snippets/ShowVersions.ipynb)
+For example [Show Versions](https://nbviewer.jupyter.org/github/sdiehl28/tutorial-jupyter-notebooks/blob/master/snippets/ShowVersions.ipynb)

 To use Binder from the nbviewer page, simply click on the 3 ring icon in the top right of the nbviewer page.
 This will take you to the binder site where you will be allowed to execute the Jupyter Notebook and make temporary changes to it.
-For details about how Binder works see: [MyBinder How It Works](https://mybinder.org/#how-it-works)
+For details about how Binder works see [MyBinder How It Works](https://mybinder.org/#how-it-works)

 ### Using Jupyter Lab for Jupyter Notebooks